acm-cui/website-community/about/_nominate-for-sc.md

 Further details of the community and current activities can be found on this website.

 ## Nomination Process
 To be eligible to be nominated you must be a member of SIGCHI.
-Please submit nominations, for yourself or another, by January 27, 2023, Anywhere on Earth (AoE) through <a href="https://forms.gle/jYhVcXGdLVk9PkFv6">the application form</a>.
+Please submit nominations, for yourself or another, by May 27, 2023, Anywhere on Earth (AoE) through <a href="https://forms.gle/jYhVcXGdLVk9PkFv6">the application form</a>.

 Once nominations are closed, nominees will be informed as to the following steps in the election process.